maxburs/42_abstract_vm/README.md

 * should not treat exit as end of input

 missing error types:
-• The assembly program includes one or several lexical errors or syntactic errors.
-• An instruction is unknown
 • Overflow on a value or the result of an operation
 • Underflow on a value or the result of an operation
-• Division/modulo by 0
 • The program doesn’t have an exit instruction is executed.